RetroAchievements/docs/docs/developer-docs/minimum-required-versions-for-logic-features.md

+---
+title: Minimum Required Versions for Logic Features
+description: Detailed overview of the minimum required versions for various logic features of RetroAchievements.
+---

 # Minimum Required Versions for Logic Features

 Sometimes it's useful to know when a feature was added/changed and the implications of these changes, specially if you are working on a ticket.
 Compare the ticket timestamp to the toolkit releases to determine which behavior the player would have been subject to.